-This proposal is not expected to have any impact on transplant hospitals, organ procurement organizations, or histocompatibility laboratories, but would have a small impact on the OPTN.
+This proposal is not expected to have any fiscal impact on transplant hospitals, organ procurement organizations, or histocompatibility laboratories, but would have a small impact on the OPTN.
+This proposal will not require operational changes due to the threshold change.